unixnexo/telegram-api-bypass/README.md

   EX: ```https://my-worker-name.workers.dev/?text=hi mom!```.

 ## Automate it in an actuall application
-So I'm going to use Django to send the admin a notice when a user create an account.
+So I'm going to use Django to send the admin a message when a user create an account.
 ```
-...
+... diff
 ### acount has been created
 worker_url = 'https://my-worker-name.workers.dev/'
 text = 'hi mom, someone just created a new account!'